NITE INFO INC. AMBASSADOR DOSSIER

 SOE Global Network Detention Centres are completely off-grid, gender-neutral, housing facilities, which have their own fully equipped Hospitals, Crematoriums, and commercial Kitchens.

 After sentencing, prisoners brought into the Detention Centre are taken to the In-Mate Housing Division.
 Once there, In-Mates are registered, and given their Detention Centre-Attire, before being taken to their Cube Block, and into their Holding Cube.
-SOE Global Network Detention Centres In-Mates’ weekly Basic Living Currency payments go to the Detention Centre in the form of SOE Community Causes, which covers the cost of In-Mate essentials, facility maintenance, and staff.
+SOE Global Network Detention Centres In-Mates’ weekly Basic Living Currency payments go toward paying Reparation Fees owed to victims, if applicable, and/or to the Detention Centre in the form of SOE Community Causes, which covers the cost of In-Mate essentials, facility maintenance, and staff.

 Imprisonment is meant to be the most severe version of a “time-out”.
 And traditionally, during a time-out, all in the vicinity were prohibited from interacting with those actively carrying out a time-out-sentence.
 Which is why in most prisons, even today, Solitary Confinement is still the most severe form of punishment for unruly inmates.